sf-wdi-19-20/WDI21staging/bootstrap/readme.md

 **How could we build it?**

-Given we want to build a 12-column grid system we would have to consider 12 of 12 columns 100% of the page, 6 of 12 columns 50%, 4 of 12 30%, etc. Here's an example implimentation below.
+Given we want to build a 12-column grid system we would have to consider 12 of 12 columns 100% of the page, 6 of 12 columns 50%, 4 of 12 30%, etc. Here's an example implementation below.

 ```css
 .column-12 {